KyleDouglasP/One-Poker-Online/README.md

 ```bash
 mvn spring-boot:run
 ```
-You can now locally test any changes to the frontend at [http://localhost:3000/](http://localhost:3000/)
+You can now locally test any changes to the frontend or backend at [http://localhost:3000/](http://localhost:3000/)

 ## Contributing